 Engaging The Shadow Side Of The Movement

-This is, in Jung’s terms, the shadow side to the psychedelic movement.
-As in any field, it’s important to acknowledge and be aware of the charlatans, bullshitters and manipulators out there seeking to gain power and money for their own selfish desires.
+This is, in Jung’s terms, the shadow side of the psychedelic movement.
+As in any field, it’s important to acknowledge and be aware of the charlatans, bullshitters, and manipulators out there seeking to gain power and money for their own selfish desires.
 How to deal with them?

 With that said, I’d like to hear others’ thoughts on this shadow side and how to engage it.
 Please post your thoughts in the comments below, and don’t hesitate to send me a message.
 Until then I’ll give my own rather broad version of advice:

 https://mapsofthemind.com/wp-content/uploads/2017/12/23421237_1354097021384073_2288450620752920576_n1.jpg6081080John Robertsonhttps://mapsofthemind.com/wp-content/uploads/2020/08/MAPS-MIND-LOGO-29.pngJohn Robertson2017-12-12 19:22:462022-10-02 19:35:42Uniquely, Altered: A Psychedelic Conference in Berlin